kode4food/welsh/README.md

 `finally(onFinally?:Function)` - Will call the onFinally callback when the parent Promise or Deferred is either fulfilled or rejected.
 Will not interrupt or modify further processing.

-`toNode(function (err?:any, result?:any))` - Returns a Promise or Deferred that performs a Node-style Callback.
+`toNode(nodeCallback?:Function)` - Returns a Promise or Deferred that performs a Node-style Callback.
 Will not interrupt or modify further processing.

 `toPromise()` - Converts the current Promise or Deferred into a new Promise (mostly useful for Deferreds).